Kingsweston School

-Kingsweston School is a school for children with moderate to severe learning difficulties and is located in an old manor near Lawrence Weston, in the City/County of Bristol.
-It is a rapidly expanding school, with four sites and caters to a wide range of pupils in both terms of age (pre-school to post-16) and ability.
+Kingsweston School is a school for children with severe learning difficulties and Autism.
+It is located across 3 campuses in north west Bristol.
+The largest campus is located in an old manor near Lawrence Weston, in the City/County of Bristol.
+It is a rapidly expanding school, with three sites and caters to a wide range of pupils in both terms of age (Reception to post-16) and ability.
 It has a well-established autistic provision and is keen on strengthening the links with the wider community it already enjoys.

 In 2014 Ofsted rated the school as Good.